-- (10) A certified copy of the adopted Resolution. - (11) An executed copy of the Paying Agent Agreement. - (12) An executed copy of this Purchase Contract. - (13) An executed copy of the Official Statement. - (14) An executed copy of the Escrow Agreement.
+- (10) A certified copy of the adopted Resolution. - (11) An executed copy of the Paying Agent Agreement. - (12) An executed copy of this Purchase Contract. - (13) An executed copy of the Official Statement. - (14) An executed copy of the Escrow Agreement. - (15) An executed copy of the Cost Administrator Agreement.

-(15) The letter of Standard & Poor's to the effect that such rating agency has rated the Refunding Bonds "A+" respectively (or such other equivalent rating as such rating agency may give), and that such rating has not been revoked or downgraded.
+(16) The letter of Standard & Poor's to the effect that such rating agency has rated the Refunding Bonds "A+" respectively (or such other equivalent rating as such rating agency may give), and that such rating has not been revoked or downgraded.

-(16) Such additional opinions, certificates, and documents as Bond Counsel or the Underwriter may reasonably request to evidence the truth and correctness, as of the Closing Date, of the representations of the parties contained herein, and of the District contained in the Official Statement, and the due performance or satisfaction by the parties at or prior to such time of all agreements then to be performed and all conditions then to be satisfied. (b) On or before the Closing Date, and contemporaneously with the acceptance of delivery of the Refunding Bonds and the payment of the purchase price thereof, the Underwriter will provide to the District:
+(17) Such additional opinions, certificates, and documents as Bond Counsel or the Underwriter may reasonably request to evidence the truth and correctness, as of the Closing Date, of the representations of the parties contained herein, and of the District contained in the Official Statement, and the due performance or satisfaction by the parties at or prior to such time of all agreements then to be performed and all conditions then to be satisfied. (b) On or before the Closing Date, and contemporaneously with the acceptance of delivery of the Refunding Bonds and the payment of the purchase price thereof, the Underwriter will provide to the District: